sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xorg-x11-fonts-ISO8859-1-100dpi</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A set of 100dpi ISO-8859-1 fonts for X
+Short desc    : A set of 100dpi ISO-8859-1 fonts for X
 URL          : https://www.x.org
-Лицензия     : MIT and Lucida and Public Domain
+License      : MIT and Lucida and Public Domain
-Описание     : Contains a set of 100dpi fonts for ISO-8859-1.
+Descript     : Contains a set of 100dpi fonts for ISO-8859-1.
 ```

 </details>